Mimid: In the history of science

 Contrary to often-held belief, the Nesomimus mockingbirds may have played at least as great a role as Darwin's finches in inspiring Darwin's work on his theory of evolution.

 Systematics

 Outside the family

 Phylogenetic analyses have shown that mimids are most closely related to starlings.
 These and oxpeckers (and the Philippine creepers if they are not outright but highly apomorphic starlings) form a group of Muscicapoidea which originated probably in the Early Miocene – very roughly 25–20 mya – somewhere in East Asia.
 This is evidenced by the Asian-SW Pacific distribution of the most basal starlings (and Philippine creepers) and the North American range of the basal mimids.

 They are sometimes united with the starlings in the Sturnidae as a tribe Mimini as proposed by Sibley & Monroe (1990).
 This makes the expanded Sturnidae a rather noninformative group and is probably due to the methodological drawbacks of their DNA-DNA hybridization technique.

+The following cladogram shows the relationships between the families in the superfamily Muscicapoidea.
+It is based on a large molecular phylogenetic study of the passerines by Carl Oliveros and coworkers that was published in 2019.